Northstar Community Services District is responsible for ensuring the protection the public water supply from contaminants or pollution as a result

 Customer Resources

-Regional Backflow Testing Servicers: A current list of preapproved testers for hire in the Lake Tahoe, Truckee and surrounding areas.
+A current list of preapproved testers for hire in the Lake Tahoe, Truckee and surrounding areas.

-NCSD Backflow Assembly Test Form: The current test submittal form for backflow testing servicers.
-Use of this form is not required by
+The current test submittal form for backflow testing servicers.
+Use of this form is not required by testing companies using a similar format for their business.

-through the NCSD Syncta Tester Platform, email to backflow@northstarcsd.org, or fax to (530) 562-1505.
+Test information can be submitted through the NCSD Syncta Tester Platform, email to backflow@northstarcsd.org, or fax to (530) 562-1505.